-The key difference between pre-Mod 0410A MPRNs and post-Mod 0410A MPRNs is the calculation that classifies the UG they consume into its temporary and permanent elements.
-In both cases the current logic remains in place - that is, the UG is temporary if the confirming Shipper is the same as the Shipper whose Supplier requested asset installation, and permanent otherwise.
+The key differences difference between pre-Mod 0410A MPRNs and post-Mod 0410A MPRNs areis the conditions calculation that define whether classifies the UG they consume is into its temporary or and permanent.

+- For pre-Mod 0410A sites, elements.
+In both cases the current logic remains in place.
+That that is, the UG is temporary if the confirming Shipper is the same as the Shipper whose Supplier requested asset installation, and permanent otherwise.
 The difference lies in the frequency with which this situation arises.
-The terms of Mod 410A should result in a change in the proportion of sites that can be backbilled and hence pre-Mod 0410A MPRNs and post-Mod 0410A must be modelled separately in five stages:
+The terms of Mod 410A should result in a change in the proportion of sites that can be backbilled and hence pre-Mod 0410A MPRNs and post-Mod 0410A must be modelled separately in five stages: - For post-Mod 0410A sites, permanent UG can only be consumed if the site is never confirmed with a Shipper, i.e. no supply contract is ever put in place and the site is disconnected.